Eve to Adam: History

 In early 2014, with yet another new bass player and the addition of rhythm guitarist Adam Latiff (recruited after his short stint with Puddle of Mudd), Eve to Adam toured with Escape The Fate.
 In the summer, the band performed at Rock Fest, a four-day festival held annually in Cadott, Wisconsin, alongside The Pretty Reckless, Live, Cheap Trick and Aerosmith.
 In the fall, the band parted ways with their management and record label, claiming breaches in contract and differences in direction.
 They created an online fundraiser to replace their gear, which was being withheld by the management company.
 The fundraiser was a success and the band headlined their own '"88 MPH Tour" in the spring of 2015 featuring a new line up consisting of lead guitarist Markus Wells (Hollow Drive, Screaming For Silence), guitarist Lawrence Coleman, and Matt Spaker.

 In September 2016 this lineup entered the studio with producer Michael 'Elvis' Baskette to begin recording for the band's next record.
 After failed attempts to secure a new label, the band found a home with Roctagon, who selected label artist Zardonic to remix these recordings to become the band's 2017 release Odyssey.
 These songs were also remixed again and rereleased in 2019 as Ithaca.

 In early 2017, Chrissy Warner (Scars of Tomorrow, Butcher Babies, Dope) filled in on drums for the Tongue Tied Tour.

+On April 5 2026, Even to Adam announced on the bands facebook page that the band was "no more", stating "Update!!!!
+Everyone is doing good working hard.
+Unfortunately at this time Eve to Adam is no more we love all our fans and appreciate everyone who supported us through the years.
+Don’t know if we will get back together one day but until that time we see ya later.
+Happy Easter everyone many blessings."